 Arcade 2D GPUThe first 2D GPU chipsets appeared in early Arcade Games of the 1970's.
 The earliest known example was the Fujitsu MB14241, a video shifter chip that was used to handle graphical tasks in Taito & Midway titles such as Gun Fight (1975) and Space Invaders (1978).
 Taito and Sega began manufacturing dedicated video graphics boards for their arcade games from 1977.
-In 1979, Namco and Irem introduced tile-based graphics with their custom arcade graphics chipsets, while Nintendo's Radar Scope video graphics board was able to display hundreds of colors on screen for the first time.
-By the mid-80's, Sega were producing Super Scaler GPU chipsets with advanced pseudo-3D sprite-scaling graphics that would not be rivalled by any home computers or consoles until the mid-90's.
+In 1979, Namco and Irem introduced tile-based graphics with their custom arcade graphics chipsets.
+The Namco Galaxian arcade system in 1979 used specialized graphics hardware supporting RGB color, multi-colored sprites and tilemap backgrounds.
+Nintendo's Radar Scope video graphics board was able to display hundreds of colors on screen for the first time.
+By the mid-80's, Sega were producing Super Scaler GPU chipsets with advanced three-dimensional sprite/texture scaling graphics that would not be rivalled by home computers or consoles until the 1990s.
 From the 1970s to the 1990s, arcade GPU chipsets were significantly more powerful than GPU chipsets for home computers and consoles, both in terms of 2D and 3D graphics.
 It was not until the mid-90's that home systems rivalled arcades in 2D graphics, and not until the early 2000s that home systems rivalled arcades in 3D graphics.

 Computer 2D GPUComputers had different needs.
 Computer 2D rendering was driven by the needs of applications more so than games.
 Therefore, rendering needed to be fairly generic.
 Such hardware had a framebuffer, an image that represents what the user sees.
 And the hardware had video memory to store extra images that the user could use.
 Such hardware had fast routines for drawing colored rectangles and lines.
 But the most useful operation was the blit or BitBlt: a fast video memory copy.
 Combined with video memory, the user could store an image in VRAM and copy it to the frame buffer as needed.
 Some advanced 2D hardware had scaled-blits (so the destination location could be larger or smaller than the source image) and other special blit features.
 Some 2D GPUs combined these two approaches, having both a framebuffer and a tilemap, and being able to output hardware accelerated sprites and tiles, and perform tile transformation routines over what was stored in the framebuffer.
-These were most powerful and advanced among them, but usually pretty specialized and tied to the specific platforms (see below), and in the end more general approach won over, being more conducive to the various performance-enchancing tricks and better adapting to the increasing computing horsepower.
+These were most powerful and advanced among them, but usually pretty specialized and tied to the specific platforms (such as the Amiga, X68000 and FM Towns), and in the end more general approach won over, being more conducive to the various performance-enchancing tricks and better adapting to the increasing computing horsepower and transition to 3D gaming.
 The CPU effort is more involved in this case.
 Every element must be explicitly drawn by a CPU command.
 The background was generally the most complicated.
 This is why many early computer games used a static background.
 They basically had a single background image in video memory which they blitted to the framebuffer each frame, followed by a few sprites on top of it.
-Later PC games before the 3D era managed to equal or exceed the best contemporary consoles like the Super NES both through raw power (the 80486DX2/66, a common gaming processor of the early 90s, ran at 66 MHz, almost 10 times the clock speed of the Sega Genesis, and could run 32-bit code as an "extension" to 16-bit DOS) and through various programming tricks that took advantage of quirks in the way early PCs and VGA worked.
+The NEC µPD7220, released in 1982, was one of the first implementations of a computer GPU as a single Large Scale Integration (LSI) integrated circuit chip, enabling the design of low-cost, high-performance video graphics cards such as those from Number Nine Visual Technology.
+It became one of the best known of what were known as graphics processing units in the 1980s.
+PC GPUs of that era were designed for static desktop acceleration, rather than video game acceleration, so PC CPUs had to render games in software.
+As such, PC games were unable to match the smooth scrolling of consoles, due to consoles using tile-based GPUs, which reduced processing, memory, fillrate and bandwidth requirements by up to 64 times.
+It was not until 1991, with the release of Keen Dreams, that PC gaming caught up to the smooth 60 frames/second scrolling of the aging Nintendo Entertainment System.
+The 80486DX2/66, a high-end gaming CPU of the early 90s, ran at 66 MHz and could run 32-bit code as an "extension" to 16-bit DOS.
+While faster than the CPU of the Sega Genesis and Super NES, that alone was not enough to surpass them, as both consoles had tile-based GPUs, which PCs were lacking at the time.
+It was through various programming tricks that PCs were able to exceed the Genesis and Super NES, by taking advantage of quirks in the way early PCs and VGA worked.
 John Carmack once described the engine underpinning his company's breakout hit Wolfenstein 3D as "a collection of hacks", and he was not too far off.
-(It was also the last of their games that could not only run, but was comfortably playable on an 80286 PC with 1 MB RAM — a machine that was considered low-end even in 1992 — which serves as a testament to the efficiency of some of those hacks.)
+It was also the last of their games that could run in a playable state on an 80286 PC with 1 MB RAM — a machine that was considered low-end even in 1992 — which serves as a testament to the efficiency of some of those hacks.
 Before the rise of Windows in the mid-1990s, most PC games couldn't take advantage of newer graphics cards with hardware blitting support; the CPU had to do all the work, and this made both a fast CPU and a fast path to the video RAM essential.
 PCs with local-bus video and 80486 processors were a must for games like Doom and Heretic; playing them on an old 386 with ISA video was possible, but wouldn't be very fun.

 Basic 3D GPUThe basic 3D-based GPU is much more complicated.
 It isn't as limiting as the NES-style 2D GPU.
 This GPU concerns itself with drawing triangles.
 Specifically, triangles that appear to imitate shapes.
 They have special hardware in them that allows the user to map images across the surface of a triangular mesh, so as to give it surface detail.
 When an image is applied in this fashion, it is called a texture.
 The early forms of this GPU were just triangle/texture renderers.
 The CPU had to position each triangle properly each frame.
-Later forms, like the first GeForce chip, incorporated triangle transform and lighting into the hardware.
+Later forms, starting with arcade systems like the Sega Model 2 and Namco System 22, then the Nintendo 64 console, and then the first GeForce PC chip, incorporated triangle transform and lighting into the hardware.
 This allowed the CPU to say, "here's a bunch of triangles; render them," and then go do something else while they were rendered.

-Modern 3D GPUAround the time of the GeForce 3 GPU, something happened in GPU design.
+Modern 3D GPUIn the early 2000s, something happened in GPU design.
 Take the application of textures to a polygon.
 The very first GPU had a very simple function.
 For each pixel of a triangle:

 color = textureColor * lightColorA simple equation.
-But then, developers wanted to apply 2 textures to a triangle.
+But then, the Dreamcast released with hardware bump mapping capabilities, so developers wanted to apply 2 textures to a triangle.
 So this function became more complex:

 color = texture1 * lightColor * texture2Interesting though this may be, developers wanted more say in how the textures were combined.
 That is, developers wanted to insert more general math into the process.
 So GPU makers added a few more switches and complications to the process.
-The GeForce 3 basically decided to say "Screw that!" and let the developers do arbitrary stuff:
+The GeForce 3, followed soon after by the GameCube and Xbox consoles, basically decided to say "Screw that!" and let the developers do arbitrary stuff:

 color = Write it Yourself!What used to be a simple function had now become a user-written program.
 The program took texture colors and could do fairly arbitrary computations with them.
 In the early days, "fairly arbitrary computations" was quite limited.
 Nowadays, not so much.
 These GPU programs, called shaders, commonly do things like video decompression and other sundry activities.
 At first the shader execution units that did shaders were separated into pipelines for strictly vertex (positioning the 3D models) and pixels (for coloring) though with some clever programming, general operations could be done.
 Shader units in modern GPUs became generalized to take on any work.
 This led to to the General Purpose GPU, or GPGPU, which could do calculations much faster than a several traditional CPUs in tandem.